Home

 A group of Loyola students on the bridge leading into Maryland Hall.

 Welcome to Loyola!
 Loyola students wrote and designed the articles on this website to give you the inside scoop about living at Loyola.
 You have a lot of information, for sure, but what you’ll read here is advice from students with your questions in mind.
 In The Mission they’ve given you information about the values we hold here at Loyola.
 They also talk about the core, Messina, and your teachers.
 We have a special segment dedicated to service at Loyola, Hounds Serve, and you’ll find The Journey of Finding Your Calling, where you’ll get some advice on choosing a major or a minor, how your values help you find a career, and ways to discern your goals for after college.
-In On Campus, you’ll find articles with good things to know about campus living, including information about joining clubs, the Fitness and Aquatic Center, ALANA Services, and all sorts of campus resources.
+In On Campus, you’ll find articles with good things to know about campus living, including information about joining clubs, the Fitness and Aquatic Center, Boulder, and all sorts of campus resources.
 Off Campus includes pieces about great places to eat, The Senator Theater, visiting Camden Yards, and lots of places in between.
-In Advice, you’ll find some tips on managing your time and money, transitioning to college, and living with a roommate.
-This past year, at the Leadership Summit, Loyola student leaders offered their advice on leadership at Loyola.
-You’ll find it as you look through the Advice articles.
+In Advice, you’ll find some tips on transitioning to college and living with a roommate.
+There’s a special section here on Maximizing Your Money.
 One really handy resource is The Bridge, where you’ll find campus clubs and events.
 If you find you need something and you’re not sure where it is, don’t hesitate to ask.
 We are so excited that you’re here!

 The Mission